jupyterhub/jupyterhub/docs/source/troubleshooting.md

 ### Toree integration with HDFS rack awareness script

-The Apache Toree kernel will an issue, when running with JupyterHub, if the standard HDFS rack awareness script is used.
+The Apache Toree kernel will raise an issue when running with JupyterHub, if the standard HDFS rack awareness script is used.
 This will materialize in the logs as a repeated WARN:

 ```bash